article-detail-page

 Based on PCS’ 2016-2017 school year records, a total of 30,419 students received a vision screening.
 Of those students, 3,369 (11%) were referred for a follow-up eye exam and a total of 2,060 (62%) successfully received a follow-up exam through a private provider, the Bucs Vision Van, or VSP.

 Staff and volunteers found the new vision screening process to be an improvement in accuracy and time management.
 Instrument-based screening was objective and didn’t require the screener to make assumptions.
-Clinicians on the Bucs Vision Van reported fewer false referrals with Spot compared to visual acuity testing.
+Clinicians on the Bucs Vision Van reported fewer false referrals with Spot Vision Screener compared to visual acuity testing.
 They also reported treating patients who were unable to speak English or who had developmental difficulties and were unable to complete visual acuity testing.

 Customer Profile